-***Pro Tip ~ After the bird was grilled 90 minutes, I was worried about the top of my beer can turkey browning too much so I applied a sheet of foil to deflect the heat***
+After the bird had grilled 90 minutes, I was worried about the top of my beer can turkey browning too much with the top being where all that heat leaves the chamber so I applied a sheet of foil to deflect the heat.

 After the resting period, which allows for the juices inside to calm down from an excited state and redistribute throughout the turkey which also helps to ensure that each bite is moist, the bird is ready to carve:

-If you are searching for the perfect thanksgiving turkey recipe, this is it.
+If you are searching for a new thanksgiving turkey recipe, this is it.
 It frees up the oven for a pan of green bean casserole or some candied yams.
 It also guarantees a juicy turkey every time since the beer continually bastes the bird from the inside as it is grilled.
 And it’s low carb.